 Continuous model improvement

-Annotations help to identify errors and biases in Machine Learning models.
-For example, if an image recognition model systematically identifies objects of a certain class incorrectly, a manual data annotation, corresponding to the "ground truth data" can reveal this bias.
+Annotations help identify errors and biases in Machine Learning models.
+For example, if an image recognition model systematically identifies objects of a certain class incorrectly, a manual data annotation, corresponding to the πŸ”— "ground truth", can reveal this bias.
 This enables Machine Learning engineers to adjust and improve algorithms for better performance.

 Contextual understanding and data interpretation